-The Heriot-Watt University NMR Unit operates three high-field spectrometers, detailed below.
+The Heriot-Watt University NMR Unit operates four spectrometers, detailed below.

 Bruker AVIII 300MHz